cimtools/Krobosoft/README.md

 # new_labcim_labBot

 New programming interface software to use with Intellitek robots compatible with ACL language.
-It is a frontend to the robot controle via serial comunication and simulation trought the [ACLC](https://github.com/cimtools/aclc) simulator.
+It is a frontend to the robot controler via serial comunication and simulation trought the [ACLC](https://github.com/cimtools/aclc) simulator.

 # Install (on ubuntu Linux)